techandpeople/techandpeople.github.io/_pages/dtx.md

 title: "Workshop on Digital Therapeutics Evolution: What kind of research will make the difference in this area? @ Ubicomp 2023"
 "
 layout: dtx
-excerpt: "Workshop on Digital Therapeutics Evolution - What kind of research will make the difference in this area?"
+excerpt: "Workshop on Digital Therapeutics Evolution.
+What kind of research will make the difference in this area?"
 sitemap: false
 permalink: /dtx/
 ---